rcmwila-dotcom/rcmwila-dotcom/README.md

 **FSI Outsourcing** — Completed an intensive bootcamp in Excel, Power BI, and SQL.
 Applied Anthropic Academy prompt-engineering techniques to augment productivity in research, data interpretation, and report drafting.

 **KCM Green Limited** — Contributed to a World Bank–funded Climate Data Rescue & Digitization project at the Zambia Meteorological Department.
-Helped sort, scan, and digitize **one and a half million** historical meteorological records into a searchable electronic database.
+Helped sort, scan, and digitize **more than half a million** historical meteorological records into a searchable electronic database.

 **Zambia Statistical Agency** — Supported the Measles-Rubella Vaccine Post-Campaign Coverage Survey (Ministry of Health / ZSA / WHO / Johns Hopkins University), conducting household interviews and capturing clean, analyzable field data across Luapula and Northern provinces.